-Challenge: Tell the students that their definitions cannot include the word "terrorism" or "terrorist" (apart from at the beginning) but might include the word "terror" or "terrorise".
+Tip: Tell the students that their definitions cannot include the word "terrorism" or "terrorist" (apart from at the beginning), but might include the word "terror" or "terrorise".

-Activity: Print out paper copies of the four scenarios that are on Slides 16-19 and organise the class into small groups and give each group copies of these scenarios.
+Activity: Print out paper copies of the four scenarios that are on Slides 13-16 of the What does terrorism look like?
+PowerPoint.
+Organise the class into small groups and give each group copies of these scenarios.

 Using their definitions to help them, the groups should consider which of the scenarios would count as terrorism and explain why.
 Once they have completed this task, open it up to a whole- class discussion.

-Slide 20 provides the answers to the task.
+Slide 17 from the What does terrorism look like?
+PowerPoint provides the answers to the task.
 Have the students learnt anything that would make them change their definitions?

 There is no internationally agreed definition of terrorism: the United Nations has no definition.
-The UK provided a definition in the Terrorism Act of 2006.
-Show Slide 21 from the PowerPoint, which has the UK definition of terrorism.
+The UK provided a definition in the Terrorism Act of 2000.
+Show Slide 18 from the PowerPoint, which has the UK definition of terrorism.
 How does this compare to the students' definition?

-Explain: Conclude this stage by showing the students Slides 22-24 and explain that the concept of terrorism is very complex and much depends on who is using it.
-Ask them to look at the slides and identify who are the terrorists: the government, the protesters, both or none?
-And discuss why governments are not usually considered terrorist groups.
+Explain: Conclude this stage by showing the students the final slide from the PowerPoint and the short BBC News film clip on recent Syria unrest (see Recommended resources).
+Explain that the concept of terrorism is very complex and much depends on who is using it.

+Key Questions: Ask them to look at the slide and identify who are the terrorists: the government, the protesters, both or none?